Vegan Cinnamon Rolls

 • Roll out the dough to a ¼-inch thick rectangle.

-• Brush three tablespoons of the vegan butter over the dough, and sprinkle it with cane sugar and cinnamon.
-Firmly roll the dough to a log shape.
+• Brush three tablespoons of the vegan butter over the dough, and sprinkle it with sugar and cinnamon.
+Firmly roll the dough into a log shape.

-• Cut the dough into 6 large parts or 12 smaller ones and arrange it into a 9-inch baking dish. let the dough stand for 30 minutes.
-After 30 minutes, melt that one reserved tablespoon of the butter and use it to brush the rolls.
+• Cut the dough using a sharp knife or dental floss into 6 large or 12 smaller ones and arrange them into a 9 x 4-inch baking dish.
+Let the dough stand for 30 minutes.
+After 30 minutes, melt the reserved tablespoon of butter and use it to brush the rolls.

-• Make the frosting; in a bowl, add all frosting ingredients.
+• Make the frosting.
+In a bowl, add the vegan cream cheese, vegan butter, and confectioners' sugar.
 Beat the frosting with a hand mixer until smooth.

-• Once the rolls are baked, cool them completely on a wire rack before placing the frosting on top.
+• Once the rolls are baked, let them cool for a few minutes before brushing the frosting on top to seep into the still-warm rolls.
+Serve immediately.

 Notes